solo-system/solo-system.github.io/documentation/power/index.md

 hibernate into.

-A calendar mode would save space on the memory card, however, allowing you to get away with smaller memory cards.
+A calendar mode would save space on the memory card, however, allowing you to get away with a smaller memory card.
 In deployments thus far, people have been more interested in collecting 24/7 data opportunistically and deleting what they didn't want.
 Memory cards are quite cheap.
 Nobody has deleted their "unwanted" data yet, which